johnanthonyowens/jsonsax/README.md

 JSONSAX stands for "JSON Streamed Ala eXpat", and is so named because its usage parser is patterned after the "SAX" style implemented by the venerable Expat XML parser.

 JSONSAX is designed to be lightweight, portable, robust, fast, and have minimal memory overhead, suitable for memory-constrained environments such as embedded systems.
+It has no external dependencies other than the standard ANSI C runtime library.

 Callback-based parsers are significantly more difficult to use than those that simply build and returns DOM representations of the input, but they are useful in situations where the client wants to build a custom DOM representation of the input without incurring the overhead of a generic "intermediate" DOM representation built by the parser, or where the client wants to perform processing that doesn't require creating any kind of DOM at all.